KrauseFx/instapipe/README.md

 ### Multi-user support

 Right now, this project only supports a single user at a time.
-It's designed in a way to support any number of users in the future.
+It's designed in a way to support any number of users in the future ([#22](https://github.com/KrauseFx/instapipe/issues/new)).

 ### Rendering of a map/globe